gvangool/gertvangool.be/content/about.md

 +++

 My name is Gert Van Gool.
-I'm a 29 year old Belgian, currently living with my wife in Blankenberge, Belgium.
+I'm a 32 year old Belgian, currently working in Berlin, Germany.
 I'm a software developer who dabbles in system administration and photography.